falon/cyr_scripts/README.md

 A list of mailboxes per domain, with quota report, partitions and Last update timestamp.
 This program has compatibility problems reading metadata if runs with Cyrus::IMAP::Admin for Cyrus 3.0.x.
 The version of the Perl package is always 1.0.0, it's very difficult to implemente solutions version dependent.
+Anyway, this program is deprecated.
+I suggest [LDAP-IMAPExplorer](https://github.com/falon/LDAP-IMAPExplorer) to view the accounts.

 These tool are very customized to work with my environment.
 Each account is LDAP profiled with these attributes: